wmkusters/raytracer-toy/README.md

 ![scene](https://raytracing.github.io/images/img-1.13-metal-shiny.png)

-To submit, replace the following PNG with your image:
+To submit, replace the following PNG with your image by replacing `./img.png` in this repo:

 ![replace me](./img.png)